 When you visit your relations you may want to give them a small gift as a thank you, such as flowers, chocolates, or whatever you think that they may like.

 It is only common courtesy as they will give you so much knowledge that you can use.

 Reasons to ask your relatives:

-- They have information that may not have been recorded.
+- They have information that may not be on record.

-- They may have a first-hand account of your ancestor’s life and so this information maybe more accurate than is recorded
+- They may have a first-hand account of your ancestor’s life.
+This information even may be more accurate than what is recorded

-- They may have already started tracing the family’s history which you can use and build on.
+- It’s possible that they may have already started tracing the family’s history which you can use to build on.

 Check out: My Top 20 Family History Interview Questions post!